-You might be perfectly happy to lounge in your chair, take a dip in the water and enjoy a calm, relaxing day, but you’d be hard pressed to find a anyone under 18 who’d agree with you.
 Come prepared for the inevitable call of boredom with playing cards, a volleyball, tennis balls and rackets, shovels and buckets for building sandcastles, frisbee, ring toss, books and anything else that might keep the kids entertained until at least 3 pm.

 Shop beach games: Bicycle playing cards ($3); Wilson volleyball ($9); Sun Squad bucket set ($10 for set of 10); Pulsar frisbee ($10); SunnyLife foam bat and ball set ($20); SunnyLife beach bats ($25); Sun Squad 4 Game Combo Set ($30); SunnyLife inflatable basketball set ($35); Sun Squad 2' x 3' Wood Bean Bag Toss ($80)

 All that time spent out in the sun, sweating, swimming and running around is bound to dehydrate you quicker than you realize.
 Grab a few oversize reusable bottles and fill them up with water and ice before you leave the house, so you won’t be forced to pay for an overpriced 12 oz. plastic one later.
 Even better is they’re insulated so keep your water colder for longer.